Services in Arctic Circle Hiking Area

 - Ask about hiking and outdoor recreation equipment at private tourist enterprises in Rovaniemi.
 A list of these enterprises can be found on the Rovaniemi (rovaniemi.fi) websites.

 - There is an accessible trail from Vaattunkiköngäs to Könkäänsaari.
 The River Raudanjoki has a hanging bridge across it.
-The barrier-free Könkäänsaari Nature Trail is suitable for the disabled.
-The Könkäänsaari lean-to shelter has also been designed for the disabled.
-The trail has been classified as a demanding wheelchair route.
+Könkäänsaari Nature Trail and the Könkäänsaari lean-to shelter is accessible.
+The trail has been classified as a demanding accessible nature trail.

 - At Vikaköngäs there is an accessible lean-to shelter.
 Accessible trail leading from the hanging bridge to the Vikaköngäs lean-to shelter has been classified as an easy accessible nature trail.
 Fishing is one possible activity at Vikaköngäs.
 There is an accessible pier with hinged railings and the rope railings on the side of the pier opens at one end.

 - Accessible dry toilets can be found by the Vikaköngäs and Vaattunkiköngäs starting points and the Könkäänsaari lean-to shelter.

 Services for Boaters